Certified Circuits: Stability Guarantees for Mechanistic Circuits: Certified Circuits

 \subsection{Properties of Certified Circuits}

-Smoothed circuit discovery yields certified circuits with three key properties: (i) \textbf{provable dataset-level stability}: all non-abstain certified vertices are invariant under any sequence of fewer than $r$ dataset edits; (ii) \textbf{spurious-feature suppression}: vertices whose membership decisions are unstable across deletions are abstained from, producing strictly sparser circuits; and (iii) \textbf{algorithm and model agnosticism}: our framework wraps any circuit discovery method $A$ and model $G$ without requiring access to its internals.
-Next, we will discuss that Certified Circuits also have \textit{practical} benefits, better capturing the target concept prediction and generalizing well to OOD data.
+Smoothed circuit discovery yields certified circuits with three key properties: (i) \textbf{provable dataset-level stability}: all non-abstain certified components are invariant under any sequence of up to $r$ dataset edits; (ii) \textbf{spurious-feature suppression}: components whose membership decisions are unstable across deletions are abstained from, producing strictly sparser circuits (Fig.~\ref{fig:teaser} (a), Fig.~\ref{fig:circuit-digital-watch}, App.~\ref{app:qual}); and (iii) \textbf{algorithm and model agnosticism}: our framework wraps any circuit discovery method $A$ and model $G$ without requiring access to their internals.
+Next, we discuss that Certified Circuits also have \textit{practical} benefits, better capturing the target concept prediction and generalizing to OOD data.